prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-customization-controls.md

 ### Max Video Duration

-The `videoParameters.maxDuration` indicates the maximum available playback time in seconds.
+The `maxVideoDuration` indicates the maximum available playback time in seconds.
 If the value in the **Duration** tag is bigger than the given value SDK will fail to load ad, providing a respective error message.

 ### Application Muted